 The longevity of Apple products continues to increase.
-There are hundreds of millions of iPhone devices that have been in use for more than five years - and that number is still growing.
-And Apple products remain in use longer than competitor devices.
+There are hundreds of millions of iPhones that have been in use for more than 5 years - and that number is still growing.
+And Apple products remain in use longer than competitor devices.^{3,4,5} age of hundreds of millions of iPhones still in use